OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 This type of failure can be avoided by ensuring that the completion of the open source training is part of the employees’ professional development plan and that it is monitored for completion as part of the performance review.

-It can be prevented by mandating engineering staff to take the open source training by a specific date.
+It can be prevented by mandating engineering staff to take the open source training within a specific timeframe or by a due date.

 #### Failure to audit the source code